McFacePunch/SecretsTransfer/README.md

 - Minimal Javascript
 - API for building custom integrations
 - Secure transfer of secrets
-- All features exposed via CLI (In Progress)
+- All features exposed via CLI (TODO)
 - Optional Captcha (TODO)
 - HTML templatization for easy customization
 - Open Source and free to use.